-Spirit Girls participate in a wide range of activities, including community service projects for organizations such as the American Cancer Society, American Heart Association, Association for the Rights of Citizens with Disabilties (ARC), Hattiesburg Zoo, and Canvases for a Cure Foundation, just to name a few.
-Spirit Girls also participate in Spirit of Women events and other range of activities that contribute to our community.
+Spirit Girls participate in a wide range of activities, including community service projects for organizations such as the American Cancer Society, American Heart Association, Association for the Rights of Citizens with Disabilities (ARC), Hattiesburg Zoo, and Canvases for a Cure Foundation, just to name a few.
+Spirit Girls also participate in Spirit of Women events and other activities that contribute to our community.

 This program offers an opportunity for young ladies to learn about good self-esteem, the importance of taking action for their health and giving back to the community.
 For the 156 young ladies that make up the 2019-2020 Spirit Girls, which represent schools from Forrest General's 19-county service area, the hours of community service contributed through various events provided a chance to make lasting contributions to their community, as well as lasting friendships.

 "As we continue to grow the Spirit of Women program, we feel it is important to reach today's young ladies so that they will mature into healthy young women," said Millie Swan, Vice President at Forrest General.
 "The Spirit Girls program allows young ladies to give back to the community, participate in fun, hip events and at the same time, along with their mothers, focus on education and important issues facing today's teenagers."